Opening Up Bicycling to Everyone

 Dear Mayor Lee:

-What is Bike Share?It'll be very easy to understand bike sharing once it's launched on the street.
-You'll see solar-powered electronic kiosks with many bikes where you can sign up for annual, monthly, daily or other kinds of membership.
-Once you're a member, you'll be able to take a bike, ride to your destination and return it at the closest kiosk near to where you're headed.
-Trips under 30 minutes are generally free.
+What is Bike Share?Have you seen the mint beauties?
+Look for solar-powered electronic kiosks with many bikes where you can sign up for annual, monthly, daily or other kinds of membership.
+Once you're a member, you can take a bike, ride to your destination and return it at the closest kiosk near to where you're headed.
+Trips under 30 minutes are free.

 For a great overview of bike sharing, check out this video of D.C.'s extremely popular system.
 See this map for a comprehensive overview of all bike sharing systems in the world, and this handy map of what U.S. cities are launching in just 2013.